hiqua/isasha/README.md

 # isasha

 ## Gist

-Formalization and proofs of Shannon's theorems in Isabelle
+Attempt to formalize and proofs of Shannon's theorems in Isabelle, to replicate what has been done in Coq/SSReflect.

 ## How-to

+### Parse and explore the file

 Use [**Isabelle2015**](https://www.cl.cam.ac.uk/research/hvg/Isabelle) to open this file.

+### Indention

+I ended up writing a small python script to avoid indenting my code by hand, it's really [hackish](https://github.com/hiqua/isadent).

 ## References